thusvill/LiveWallpaperMacOS/README.md

 ## Installation
 You can just download the binary from releases or compile this using cmake

-> [!IMPORTANT]
-> After drop app in to Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
->
-> This will solve the Damage-File popup
->
-> `xattr -d com.apple.quarantine /Applications/LiveWallpaper.app`

 These dependencies needed to compile(don't need for binary)